hubtub2/ha_custom_components/netz_ooe/README.md

     scan_interval: 60
 ```

 After that just restart your home assistant.
+It might take 15 minutes for the values to appear.

 ## Additional info: